 With employees increasingly tempted by different job offers, companies now realize that they have to invest heavily in their employees if they want to succeed.

 HR technology is being used to engage employees and get them to buy-in to the company mission.
-This trend will see that traditional performance reviews will be replaced by a more dynamic system, which includes constant feedback.
+This current and future HR trend will see that traditional performance reviews will be replaced by a more dynamic system, which includes constant feedback.